 Picking the best time to visit the East Coast of Canada also depends on what you want to do — and the fall offers fewer fellow travellers and vivid colours.
 With the changing of the seasons comes the stunning fall foliage, with trees painting the landscapes in shades of red, brown and orange.
 Fall colors start to appear along Canada’s east coast around late September, with russet hues aplenty until around the end of November.
 The best time to enjoy fall colors at their peak is between the middle of October and early November.

 The Best Time for Whale Watching in Eastern Canada

-The East Coast of Canada is also one of the top spots for whale watching in the world.
-In general, there’s a decent chance of seeing whales off the shores off eastern Canada between April and October.
-However, different species are visible in different areas at varying time of the year.
+The East Coast of Canada is one of the top spots for whale watching in the world.
+In general, there’s a decent chance of seeing whales off the shores of eastern Canada between April and October.
+However, different species are visible in different areas at varying times of the year.